-Some families are entitled to 30 hours free child care as from September 2017.
-Please visit the following site to find out if you qualify - https://www.gov.uk/30-hours-free-childcare
+Some families are entitled to 30 hours free child care; please visit the following site to find out if you qualify - https://www.gov.uk/30-hours-free-childcare

 If your child attends pre-school for a full academic year, the following information is not relevant to yourself.

 If your child leaves the setting after the Autumn Term or the Spring Term , there may be a need for you to pay for some sessions your child has attended.